SOS messages, panic as virus breaks India's health system

 As bad as the situation is, experts warn it is likely to get worse.

-Krishna Udayakumar, founding director of Duke Global Health Innovation Center at Duke University, said it would be impossible for the country to keep up over the coming days, as things stand.
+Krishna Udayakumar, founding director of the Duke Global Health Innovation Center at Duke University, said it would be impossible for the country to keep up over the coming days as things stand.

 “The situation in India is tragic and likely to get worse for some weeks to months,” he said, adding that a “concerted, global effort to help India at this time of crisis” is desperately needed.

-The US said yesterday that it is working to relieve the suffering in India by supplying oxygen, diagnostic tests, treatments, ventilators and protective gear.
+The US said Monday that is working to relieve the suffering in India by supplying oxygen, diagnostic tests, treatments, ventilators and protective gear.

 The White House has also said it would make available sources of raw materials urgently needed for India to manufacture the AstraZeneca vaccine.